phd-resources/phd-resources.github.io/_pages/general/career.md

 Having your own website is essential for visibility, to showcase your CV and publications.

 - [Wordpress](https://wordpress.com/): A web content management system.
 It was originally created as a tool to publish blogs but has evolved to support publishing other web content, including more traditional websites.
+- [Google Sites](https://sites.google.com/): A simple and intuitive platform to build websites.
 - [GitHub Pages + Jekyll](https://pages.github.com/): Websites for you and your projects, hosted and deployed directly from a GitHub repository.
 Some templates:
   - [academicpages](https://academicpages.github.io/)
   - [al-folio](https://alshedivat.github.io/al-folio/)